marcin-adamczyk-mw-pl/demoapp/README.md

 #### Important

-This demo app is intended to run on iOS simultor as it uses local server for API mocking purpose.
+This demo app is intended to run on iOS simulator as it uses local server for API mocking purposes.

-In order to run it on Android emulator additional proxy configuration is needed in your AVD settings.
+In order to run it on Android emulator additional proxy configuration is needed in AVD settings.